-The results of my research on mould damaged photographs and their disinfection with ethanol just got published in Restorator.
+The results of Chloé Lucas’ research on ethanol disinfection to treat mould damaged photographs just got published in Restorator, a peer-reviewed journal.

 Click HERE to read it.

-You have moulded photographs that you want to save?
-Contact me, I can help you.
+You have moulded photographs that you want to salvage?
+Contact us, we can help you.